 Kiddo turned to Takashi putting a small ream of hundred dollar bills on the desk.
 She looked at Benjamin Franklin staring back and couldn’t say a word.

-Kiddo pulled her hand away and saw the exposed pulleys that allowed her fingers to move.
+Kiddo pulled her hand away and saw the exposed servos.
 The hand itself wasn’t overly damage, but the cosmetics were ruined.
-On the ground she saw bits of ivory plastic scattered by the wall she’d boxed seconds ago.
+On the ground she saw bits of ivory polymer scattered by the wall she’d boxed seconds ago.
 Kiddo’s face scrunched into a grimace before giving her self a hard slap.
 The next strike to her left was harder and louder, leaving behind a pink handprint.
 Her lip quivered.

 The last one nearly knocked Kiddo off her feet.
 She grabbed a dumpster on the side to stay up, her face red with crimson scratches on her cheeks.

 “You coward,” she whispered before standing straight.
 Kiddo pulled the edge of her coat and wiped down her front side, trying to look as together as possible.
 “You coward.”

 After picking up her cap she left the alley, taking it slow.

 Enzo turned in bed to the door when Kiddo entered.
 She quickly closed and locked it so he wouldn’t see her face.

 He crawled to the left edge of the bed to meet her, coming to his knees before a long kiss.